 Holding Ground as the Region's Malls Changed

-When the Mall of America opened in Bloomington in 1992 - just a short drive north on Interstate 35W - Burnsville Center took a direct approach to the comparison.
+When the Mall of America opened in Bloomington in 1992, just a short drive north on Interstate 35W, Burnsville Center responded directly.

-In 1995, the mall ran a billboard campaign with the slogan: "The mall (that Takes Up Very Little) of America."
+In 1995, it launched a billboard campaign with the slogan: "The mall (that Takes Up Very Little) of America."

-Through all of that change, the mall kept its footing.
-By 2006, occupancy stood at 99% - a strong number that showed Burnsville Center was still performing well more than a decade after the Mall of America had opened.
+By 2006, the mall was 99% occupied.
+This showed that Burnsville Center was still doing well more than ten years after the Mall of America opened.

-The mall had not just survived the competition; it had stayed nearly full.
+It had not only handled the competition, but it had also stayed almost completely full.

 A Chain Reaction Leads to Foreclosure

-Burnsville Center's problems built up step by step, not in one sudden collapse.
+Burnsville Center did not unravel in one sudden crash.
+Its problems stacked up over time.
 By 2017, occupancy had fallen to 80%, down from 99% eleven years earlier.

-That same year, Sears closed its Burnsville store.
-One of the mall's original anchor stores was gone, and it left behind a large empty space with no immediate new tenant.
+That year, Sears closed its Burnsville store.
+One of the mall's original anchor stores was gone, leaving a large empty space and no immediate new tenant.

-Another loss followed in 2020 when Gordmans closed after its parent company went through bankruptcy.
-At the same time, the pandemic put more pressure on the property.
+Then came another setback in 2020, when Gordmans closed after its parent company went through bankruptcy.
+The pandemic was also putting more pressure on the property at the same time.

-In the three months ending June 30, 2020, the mall's income dropped about 32% as stores closed and rent reductions reduced the money still coming in.
+In the three months ending June 30, 2020, the mall's income dropped about 32% because stores closed and rent reductions cut the money still coming in.

 By August 2020, Burnsville Center had entered foreclosure proceedings, with CBL carrying $64.5 million in loans on the property.

-The foreclosure sale happened later in 2020.
+Later in 2020, the foreclosure sale took place.
 Kohan Retail Investment Group bought the debt and most of the mall for about $17 million.

-The sale did not include the separately owned anchor parcels.
-That meant the main mall building and the big-box spaces around it ended up under different ownership.
+The separately owned anchor parcels were not included in the sale.
+That split ownership between the main mall building and the big-box spaces around it.

 New Owners Take a Chance on the Property